Calculus I (AB)

 How can we find the slope of this best possible secant line?
 By using a limit!

-Here’s the idea: we’ll leave our first point $(1,1)$ as-is, and express the second point as being at an $x$-coordinate of $1 + h,$ where $h$ represents the horizontal distance (aka the “run”) between the two points.
-(In our first slope calculation, we had $h = 1.$ In our second, we had $h = 0.5.)$ The second point must be on the graph of $y = x^2,$ so its $y$-coordinate must be $(1+h)^2.$ Our general slope calculation therefore looks like $$m = \frac{(1 + h)^2 \,-\, 1}{(1 + h) \,- \,1}.$$ Expanding this out and simplifying, we have $$\begin{align*} m &= \frac{1 + 2h + h^2 \,- \,1}{1 + h \,-\, 1} \\ &= \frac{2h + h^2}{h} \\ &= 2 + h \end{align*}$$ for the slope of the line between $(1,1)$ and the point $h$ units to the right of it.
+Here’s the idea: we’ll leave our first point $(1,1)$ as-is, and give the second point an $x$-coordinate of $1 + h,$ where $h$ represents the horizontal distance (aka the “run”) between the two points.
+(In our first slope calculation, we had $h = 1,$ since the run from $(1,1)$ to $(2,4)$ is $2-1=1.$ In our second, we had $h = 0.5.)$ The second point must be on the graph of $y = x^2,$ so its $y$-coordinate must be the square of its $x$-coordinate, namely $(1+h)^2.$ Our general slope calculation therefore looks like $$m = \frac{(1 + h)^2 \,-\, 1}{(1 + h) \,- \,1}.$$ Expanding this out and simplifying, we have $$\begin{align*} m &= \frac{1 + 2h + h^2 \,- \,1}{1 + h \,-\, 1} \\ &= \frac{2h + h^2}{h} \\ &= 2 + h \end{align*}$$ for the slope of the line between $(1,1)$ and the point $h$ units to the right of it.

-Our best possible secant line has these two points as close together as possible, which means we should look at what happens when $h$ (the distance between them) approaches zero: $$m = \lim_{h\to 0} 2+h = 2.$$
+Our best possible secant line has these two points as close together as possible, which means we should look at what happens when $h$ (the horizontal distance between them) approaches zero: $$m = \lim_{h\to 0} \;(2+h) = 2.$$

-Would you look at that — we just found the slope of $y = x^2$ at $x = 1$! 😄
+Would you look at that — we just found the slope of $y = x^2$ at $x = 1$!

-This example was quite specific, though, so let’s see if we can generalise this process to arbitrary points and arbitrary functions.
-Suppose we wanted to find the slope of $y = x^2$ at any point, rather than specifically at $(1,1).$ In that case, we could write our first point as $(x, x^2)$ and our second point as $(x + h, (x + h)^2).$ The limit of the slope between these points would then be $$\begin{align*} m &= \lim_{h \to 0} \frac{(x+h)^2 \,-\, x^2}{(x+h) \,-\, x} \\ &= \lim_{h \to 0} \frac{x^2 + 2xh + h^2 — x^2}{h} \\ &= \lim_{h \to 0} 2x + h \\ &= 2x. \end{align*}$$
+This example was quite specific, though, so let’s see if we can generalise this process a bit.
+Suppose we wanted to find the slope of $y = x^2$ at any point, rather than specifically at $(1,1).$ In that case, we could write our first point as $(x, x^2)$ and our second point as $(x + h, (x + h)^2).$ The limit of the slope between these points would then be $$\begin{align*} m &= \lim_{h \to 0} \frac{(x+h)^2 \,-\, x^2}{(x+h) \,-\, x} \\ &= \lim_{h \to 0} \frac{x^2 + 2xh + h^2 — x^2}{h} \\ &= \lim_{h \to 0} \;(2x + h) \\ &= 2x. \end{align*}$$

 This is our coveted slope-as-a-function-of-$x$!
 Whatever point we’re looking at on the graph of $y = x^2,$ this tells us that the slope of the graph at that point is simply two times the $x$-coordinate of that point.

-1. A coordinate pair $(x,y)$ is included in the graph of a function exactly when it satisfies the equation defining the function, so saying that these two points are "on the line" is equivalent to saying that they each satisfy the linear equation.
+- A coordinate pair $(x,y)$ is included in the graph of a function exactly when it satisfies the equation defining the function, so saying that these two points are "on the line" is equivalent to saying that they each satisfy the linear equation.

-2. Note that we get the same value of $m$ if we subtract the second coordinate pair from the first (rather than subtracting the first from the second).
+- Note that we get the same value of $m$ if we subtract the second coordinate pair from the first (rather than subtracting the first from the second).
 The important thing is to use the same order in the numerator as we do in the denominator, whichever order we pick.

-3. As we'll see later on, it turns out that the slope of this secant line is the average slope of the function between those points.
+- As we'll see later on, it turns out that the slope of this secant line is the average slope of the function between those points.